 The neighborhood’s absorption rate is also important.
 These figures are available through local brokers and pertinent real estate sites and can give you a good idea of the sales pace of the neighborhood, being derived from the number of sales vs. listing inventory.
 You can get the monthly absorption rate by dividing the total listing inventory by the number of sales in a month.
 This will yield sales activity of the neighborhood, letting you know how strong the market is there and whether it’s a good area for investment.
 It’s essential to get a good feel for the market in this way before putting down your money.

-Whether you live in the property or rent it, neighborhood amenities will be an important consideration to help you find the right neighborhood in Los Angeles.
+Whether you live in the property or rent it, neighborhood amenities will be an important consideration to help you find the right neighborhood in Riverside.
 Some of the important amenities to consider include access to public transportation such as trains and buses and walking and biking opportunities.
 In addition, you should look for greenery and open spaces like parks or a nearby waterfront walk.
 You should also be able to detect a strong sense of community in the neighborhood as evidenced in community gardens and commercial corridors, coffee shops and local restaurants.

 Track Neighborhood Growth

 Most of the time, increasing home values is a phenomenon of proximity.
 When people (both individuals and businesses) are priced out of one area, they will move to the nearest, more affordable neighborhood.
-Tracking this kind of growth in potential neighborhoods will help you find the right neighborhood in Los Angeles.
+Tracking this kind of growth in potential neighborhoods will help you find the right neighborhood in Riverside.

 Observe at Ground Level